Separating Truth / From Tradition

 The Oneness Groups

-There are those of us who classify ourselves as “Oneness” (Apostolic, Pentecostal and various Non-Denominational churches).
+There are those of us who classify ourselves as “Oneness” (Apostolic, Pentecostal, and various non-Denominational churches).
 Most of these groups presented God with a slightly different twist than the Trinitarians.
-They profess that God consist of three manifestations but not in the manner the Trinitarians portray Jesus.
+They profess that God consists of three manifestations but not in the manner the Trinitarians portray Jesus.
 They believe that Jesus was the “incarnation” of God himself.
-The fundamental difference is that they believe “Father, Son and Holy Ghost” are titles which belong solely to Jesus.
-They teach God came to earth in the form of a human infant, called himself Jesus, then acted as (or pretended to be) his own Son to himself (while he was in his human body of flesh) and used his “own” human body (that committed no sin) to be the sacrificed atonement for the sins of the world.
+The fundamental difference is that they believe “Father, Son, and Holy Ghost” are titles that belong solely to Jesus.
+They teach God came to earth in the form of a human infant, called himself Jesus, then acted as (or pretended to be) his own Son to himself (while he was in his human body of flesh) and used his “own” human body (that committed no sin) to be the sacrificed atonement for the sins of the world. ( What Makes You Apostolic? )

 What They Both Have in Common